vhpoet/alfred-text-to-calendar/README.md

 ## Features
 - 📅 Convert any text into calendar events
 - 🤖 Uses an LLM to parse event details
+- ✨ Handles multiple events in a single text
 - ✈️ Special formatting for flight details (includes airport codes, terminals, gates)
 - 🌍 Automatic timezone handling based on location
 - 📝 Supports all-day events and detailed descriptions